-- Touch the "CHANGE VALUE" and use the keypad to enter the percentage value.
+- Touch the "CHANGE VALUE" button next to the Today is What Day field and use the keypad to enter the day to start the cycle.
 Touch the OK button to accept. - To accept any changes touch the DONE button or to reject the changes touch the CANCEL button.